Javascript is not enabled.

 Price: Free, with premium subscriptions for $4.99/month or $49.99/year

 Looking for a statistical deep dive into your reading habits?
-The StoryGraph turns your data into an array of charts and graphs, including a log of how your reading activity changes.
+The StoryGraph turns your data into an array of charts and graphs, including a log of how your reading activity changes over time.
 The app offers personalized recommendations and suggestions based on mood and pace filters, whether you’re looking for a lighthearted page-turner or a slower, reflective read.
 If you want to switch from Goodreads, users can import their reading lists and start tracking here with ease.

 Fable